 The only apostle whose death the Bible records is James (Acts 12:2).
 King Herod had James “put to death with the sword,” likely a reference to beheading.
 The circumstances of the deaths of the other apostles are related through church tradition, so we should not put too much weight on any of the other accounts.
-The most commonly accepted church tradition in regard to the death of an apostle is that the apostle Peter was crucified upside-down on an x-shaped cross in Rome in fulfillment of Jesus’ prophecy (John 21:18).
+The most commonly accepted church tradition in regard to the death of an apostle is that the apostle Peter was crucified upside-down in Rome in fulfillment of Jesus’ prophecy (John 21:18).
 The following are the most popular “traditions” concerning the deaths of the other apostles:

 Matthew suffered martyrdom in Ethiopia, killed by a sword wound.
 John faced martyrdom when he was boiled in a huge basin of boiling oil during a wave of persecution in Rome.
 However, he was miraculously delivered from death.
 John was then sentenced to the mines on the prison island of Patmos.
 He wrote his prophetic book of Revelation on Patmos.
 The apostle John was later freed and returned to what is now modern-day Turkey.
 He died as an old man, the only apostle to die peacefully.